kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 An Ollama-hosted `qwen3:14b` model is instantiated via `ChatOllama` with reasoning mode enabled and conservative decoding parameters for deterministic answers.
+The decoding limit has been relaxed by setting `num_predict=-1`, which allows the model to stream as many tokens as it needs for longer planning explanations.
 The LangChain `bind_tools` method associates the tools above with the model, generating the function-call interface the agent uses.
 A refreshed system prompt now: